-The Socotra archipelago is situated in the Indian Ocean close to Gulf of Aden between the Republic of Yemen on the Arabian Peninsula and Somalia on Horn of Africa.
+Socotra is an archipelago situated in the Indian Ocean close to Gulf of Aden between the Republic of Yemen on the Arabian Peninsula and Somalia on Horn of Africa.
 In addition to the main island of Socotra, the archipelago consists of three smaller islands; Abd al Kuri, Samhah and Darsa as well as minor rock outcrops.
-Socotra accounts for 95% of the archipelago’s total area.
+Socotra counts for 95% of the archipelago’s total area.
 Around 40,000 people are living on the islands.
 The locals are very proud of their natural beauty.
-The island has an area of 3,665 square kilometers and is 132 kilometers long and approximately 50 kilometers wide.
-Socotra Archipelago is a part of the Republic of Yemen, however it is in many ways very different to the mainland including the culture and language and most importantly it is very safe to travel there.
+The island has an area of 3,665 square km and is 132 kilometers long and around 50 km wide.
+Socotra is a part of Yemen, however it is in many ways very different to the mainland including the culture and language.
+Furthermore and most importantly it is very safe to travel there.

 Most Alien Place on Earth

-Socotra Archipelago in Yemen is home for strange animals and plants.
-Over 1/3 of the local fauna is endemic, which means that almost 700 species only are found on Socotra in Yemen and nowhere else on the planet.
+Socotra is home for strange animals and plants.
+Over 1/3 of the local fauna is endemic, which means that almost 700 species only are found on Socotra and nowhere else on the planet.
 37% of its plants, 90% of its reptiles and 95% of its snails are endemic.
 For that reason, the island is considered to the most alien place on Earth and represents indeed a jewel of biodiversity.
-The richness in biodiversity is only exceeded by the island of Hawaii and Galapagos.
-The island of Socotra is indeed a weird place on earth and is one of the best remote islands in the world.
+The biological richness is only exceeded by the islands of Hawaii and Galapagos.
+This island is indeed a weird place on Earth and is one of the best remote islands in the world.

 Socotra Island plants

-One of the most spectacular of Socotra’s plants is the dragon’s blood tree (Dracaena cinnabari), which is a strange-looking, umbrella-shaped tree.
+One of the most spectacular of Socotra’s plants is the dragon’s blood tree, which is a strange looking, umbrella shaped tree.
 The red juice was thought to be the dragon’s blood of the ancients, and has through time been used to the production of dye, cosmetics and medicine.
-Another spectacular tree is the Dendrosicyos socotranus, the cucumber tree.
-The species is endemic to Socotra Archipelago in Yemen.
-It grows as a tree and can be over 5 meters high.
+Another spectacular tree is the cucumber tree.
+This species is endemic to Socotra.
+It grows as a tree and can grow to over 5 meters in height.

-The most scenic places on Socotra is Wadi Dirhur Canyon and the Dixam Plateau, which both are hidden gems in the paradise.
-Overall, the island has three geographical terrains: the narrow coastal plains with huge sand dunes and the wide beaches, a limestone plateau permeated with karstic caves (cf. Plitvice Lakes, Croatia), and the Haghier Mountains.
-The highest peak on the island rise to 1,503 metres.
-Yemen Socotra offers some of the most beautiful beaches in the world.
+The most scenic places on Socotra are Wadi Dirhur Canyon and the Dixam Plateau, which both are hidden gems in the paradise.
+Overall, the island has three types of terrains: the narrow coastal plains with huge sand dunes and the wide beaches, a limestone plateau permeated with karstic caves (cf. Plitvice Lakes, Croatia), and the Haghier Mountains.
+The highest peak on the island rises to 1,503 m.
+Socotra island offers some of the most beautiful beaches in the world.